 2013 At the July Coastal Commission meeting we experienced a huge under-dog victory as the Army Corp of Engineers (ACOE) beach nourishment project for Encinitas and Solana Beach was voted down by a 8-3 vote.
 The Coastal Commission sent the ACOE and both cities back to the drawing board demanding a reduced size project to limit the anticipated negative impacts.

-2013 We were successfully able to get all three phases of IPR added to the near term goals for San Diego’s Long Range Water Master Plan, instead of just the first phase, as was originally proposed.
+2013 We were successfully able to get all three phases of Indirect Potable Reuse (IPR) added to the near term goals for San Diego’s Long Range Water Master Plan, instead of just the first phase, as was originally proposed.

 2013 Our Chapter hosted a Coastal Act training with former Coastal Commissioner Sara Wan, almost 30 activists and government officials now have a better working knowledge of the Coastal Act.

 2013 Beach Preservation experts completed our first annual report on our Surf Monitoring Study and continue to work with the Coastal Commission to require this type of monitoring for all future large-scale coastal projects.
 Click here for more.

 2013 The chapter served a 12-month term on the City of San Diego’s “Water Policy Implementation Task Force”, contributing important recommendations to improve water management in our region and advocating for the benefits of integrated water management.